eaneto/ekilibri/README.md

 - Use timeouts in the configuration file in the routed calls.
 Now they are only being used in the health check process.
-- Enhance HTTP parsing implementation, parse headers over 4kB, lower case headers, support chunked transfer, support all methods.
+- Enhance HTTP parsing implementation, parse headers over 4kB, support chunked transfer, support all methods.
 - Enhance error handling making sure the server won't crash.
 - Write better tests cases, the ones written right now(can be found at `tests` directory) only check basic things and there are only a few